-1. Keep it simple — but keep it fun
+1. Keep it simple, but fun

 But when it comes to apps, size obviously isn’t the only thing that matters.
-Gen Zers want apps that are both story-driven and easy to play.
+Gen Zers want apps that are engaging and easy to use.
 In China, the mobile game Honour of Kings has more than 55 million devoted fans — most of them under the age of 25.
 In fact, it turns out the fantasy roleplaying/combat game is so popular among young people in China that it’s sometimes perceived as a threat to work or studying.
 As one 23-year-old girl explains it, “I’m out of work at the moment, so apart from when I’m eating or sleeping I play Honour of Kings non-stop until the system kicks me out.”